 NLP is like a user manual for your brain

 Imagine getting a new IPhone and you have never seen one in your life before.
-Cell phones can nowadays do all sorts of wonderful things that most people don’t ever use, because they don’t understand the instructions or maybe did not even bother to read them.
+Mobile phones can do all sorts of wonderful things that most people don’t ever use.
+This is because they don’t understand the instructions or maybe did not even bother to read them.
 You can get by on a phone if all you going to is send text messages and make phone calls.

 Let’s say it was a new IPad and again you have never used an Apple device.
 You may just connect to the internet and read email, or play games.
-Fine if that was all you wanted to do, but it would be such a waste when these devices have so much more going for them.
+Fine if that was all you wanted to do, but it would be such a waste when you can achieve so much more with these devices.
 They can be fabulous tools for both your business and everyday life.
-NLP is like our user manual that would explain how to use all the features and understand what these devices are capable of.
+So it would be useful to read the user manual.
+NLP is like a user manual that empowers you to use all the features and functions of “you.”

-Let’s start at the day you were born, with a brain that came without an instruction manual.
-We listen to people throughout our lives, our parents, friends and other people who may influence us.
-Whether is be positive or negative influences.
-If we understand how the brain works, the power it has to help us communicate and get the things we want, it is a much bigger shame than just not using a cell phone to its full extent.
-Unlike a cell phone, you can’t ask your 13 year old child to set it up for you.
-NLP is that user manual.
+When you were born, your brain came without an instruction manual.
+We get influenced by people throughout our lives, our parents, friends and others.
+These can be positive or negative influences.
+This means we can get “programmed” by what goes on around us.
+Having this user manual to understand how the brain works and how to get the results you want, would then be really useful.
+Unlike a mobile phone, you can’t ask your 13 year old child to set it up for you.

 NLP stands for Neuro-Linguistic Programming and comes from:

 Neuro: “The study of the mind and nervous system (how we think), through which our experience is processed, how we re-present the outside world to ourselves via our five senses:”

 Linguistic: “The study of language and how we use it.
 Language and other non-verbal communication systems through which our neural representations are coded, ordered and given meaning.”
 Includes: